bob-021206/Game_Agent/README.md

 ```

 # Cite
-If you find our paper useful for your research and applications, please kindly cite using this BibTeX:
+If you find this repo useful for your research and applications, please kindly cite the original author using this BibTeX:
 ```latex
 @misc{lan2023llmbased,
       title={LLM-Based Agent Society Investigation: Collaboration and Confrontation in Avalon Gameplay},